Total Credits: 3.0 CLE, 3.0 Estate & Trust Law Specialization, 0.5 Ethics

 In recognition of World Elder Abuse Awareness Month, our course gives you resources on how to recognize and report abuse, and what steps you can take to help prevent & detect exploitation and abuse.
 Don't miss this opportunity to hear directly from the AG's office and APS.
 You’ll learn about:

-started her life in Fargo, North Dakota where she graduated high school before moving to Arizona for college (and warmer weather).
+Teresa Lancaster started her life in Fargo, North Dakota where she graduated high school before moving to Arizona for college (and warmer weather).
 After graduating from the university of Arizona in 2005 and from the John Marshall Law School in Chicago in 2008, Teresa became member of the Arizona State Bar.
 She started her career at Bogutz & Gordon, P.C. in 2008 and became a Shareholder in 2015.
 She has focused her career in the area of Probate and Trust, becoming a certified specialist by the Arizona State Bar in 2015.
-During her career she has serve as president of the Arizona chapter of the National Academy of Elder Law Attorneys, currently serves on the Arizona Fiduciary Board through the Arizona Supreme Court and made the Best Lawyers list for 2023.
-In her free time she enjoys her family, including her husband and two daughters.
-Together they hike, ski, and generally enjoy being together.
+Teresa is a member of the American College of Trust and Estates Counsel, serves on the Arizona Fiduciary Board through the Arizona Supreme Court, was the past president of the Arizona chapter of the National Academy of Elder Law Attorneys, and made the Best Lawyers list for 2022 and 2023.
+In her free time, she enjoys her family, including her husband and two daughters.

 Stacey Trader, a Michigan native, has been with Bogutz & Gordon since January of 2017.
 She earned her B.A. in Psychology and Sociology from the University of Arizona.
 She earned her MSW from Arizona State University in 2016.
 Prior to working at Bogutz and Gordon, Stacey worked in the child welfare and public behavioral health field.
 In her free time, Stacey enjoys spending time with her family, reading, and hiking.